coleenw/spankin-new/README.md

 #### Notes ####

-Compressed files will be stored in a 'dist' folder:
+- Compressed files will be stored in a 'dist' folder:
-* minified CSS file
+- Minified CSS file
-* uglified JS file
+- Uglified JS file
-* HTML with multiple CSS and/or JS files combined
+- HTML with multiple CSS and/or JS files combined